-MY FAVORITE WATERFALLS ON BOHOL
+MY FAVORITE WATERFALLS IN BOHOL

-Not a soul in sight.
+When we arrived, there was not a soul in sight.
 Just a large pool of remarkably still, turquoise water.
 Stalactites hung dramatically, blissfully dripping water into the warm water below.
 A huge waterfall pouring into the pool was the soundtrack of the day.
 I could tell this was going to be one of the best cliff jumping spots on Bohol.

 We had entered our playground for the day.
 There was a raft we could use to paddle around the pool and a rope swing hanging from the tallest branch.
 Almost 12 feet deep, the pool was perfect for cliff jumping, even the waterfall could be climbed.
 We spent the first 2 hours non-stop exploring, jumping, swinging and just being huge kids as Jammy watched on probably wondering why we are so crazy.
 We did convince her to jump from a 20 footer so she was in on it too.

 The walk down to the falls takes about 10-15 minutes and is really beautiful.
 Along the way, we passed some carabao and there were lots of birds playing in the thick forest.
 It is quite steep but very short so most people are capable of making it down to the base of the falls.
 You can get a good look of the falls if you stay at the top but only if you own a drone.
 Otherwise, there is no great vantage point from above that I know of due to the thick trees surrounding the canyon rim.